-Cognitive tunnelling is one of the main causes of accidents involving human error.
+Cognitive tunnelling is a main cause of accidents involving human error.
 It’s also referred to as cognitive capture or inattentional blindness, and in simple terms it’s the mental state in which your brain focuses on just one thing.
-As a result, you fail to see or recognise other relevant data and this perceptual blindness causes your attention to miss even the most obvious clues to a problem that can be right in front of you.
+As a result, you fail to see or recognise other relevant data, and this perceptual blindness causes your attention to miss even the most obvious clues to a problem that can be right in front of you.
 Using a metaphor, the mind’s focus can be like a floodlight dimly illuminating a large area or it can be a spotlight providing intense clarity on a single subject.
 Cognitive tunnelling is when your mind chooses the spotlight.

-The effect can actually serve us well and it allows us to develop a mind capable of remarkable feats.
+The effect can actually be useful; it allows us to develop a mind capable of remarkable feats.
 For example, the mind can naturally filter out stimuli like sounds, smells and other distractions that are unimportant to a certain task, allowing the focus to remain on a single object of interest.

 Where it lets us down is in hectic or stressful situations when it limits our ability to process peripheral information because we’re overcommitted to a central issue.
 The area of intense mental focus in spotlight mode can create a dangerous situation, where our mind becomes like a dog with a bone and gets ‘locked’ into overanalysing a specific area.
 This means we’re often blinded from seeing more obvious contributing factors.